 The sub-fund may hold up to 20% of its net assets in ancillary liquid assets.
-Under particularly unfavorable market conditions, this upper limit of 20% may be temporarily exceeded if and to the extent that this appears to be justified with regard to the interests of the investors.

 At least 51% of the sub-fund's net assets are invested in assets that are aligned with the promoted environmental and social characteristics.
-Within this category, at least 2.5% of the sub-fund's net assets qualify as sustainable investments as defined by article 2 (17) SFDR.
+Within this category, at least 1.0% of the sub-fund's net assets qualify as sustainable investments as defined by article 2 (17) SFDR.